himy2u/aiopsinsights/docs/index.md

 ## Exploring the Intersection of AI, Data Engineering, and Operations

-AIOps Insights is your go-to resource for cutting-edge insights into AI and Data Engineering and Operations and the tools that power modern data infrastructure.
-Whether you're a data scientist, ML engineer, Data Engineer or tech leader, you'll find valuable content to help you navigate the complex landscape of AI and data operations.
+Whether you're a data scientist, ML engineer, Data Engineer or tech leader, you'll find valuable content here to help you navigate the complex landscape of AI and data operations.

 ## Featured Sections